This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-There’s never been a better time to sign up for T-Mobile international roaming.
-T Mobile ONE plans include unlimited texting and data in 140+ countries at no extra cost.
+There’s never been a better time to sign up for T Mobile international roaming.
+Their “ONE” plans include unlimited texting and data in 210+ countries at no extra cost.

 T-Mobile ONE Plans include

-- Unlimited high-speed 4G LTE data in the USA (where available)
+- Unlimited talk, texting, and 4G LTE data within the USA

-- Unlimited 2G data connections in 140+ other countries (full list here)
+- Unlimited texting and 2G data connections in 210+ other countries (full list here)

 T-Mobile International Roaming FAQ

-How do you get international access to T-Mobile unlimited data?
+How do you get access to TMobile international data?

 All T-Mobile ONE plans include international data and texting automatically.
 “No credit check plans” are not eligible.

-Individual T-Mobile ONE plans start at $70/month.
+Individual plans start at $70/month.
 Prices per line drop as you add more lines: it’s $60/line for 2 phones, $47 each for 3 phones, or $40 per line for 4 lines.

 Sort of.
 You need a phone that is compatible with the cellular network in the country you’re traveling to.
 Most modern smartphones are quad-band and support frequencies used all over the world.
 However, if you have a basic model, check with T-Mobile ahead of time to see if your phone is compatible with your travel destination.

-Just like in the USA, if you’re heading to obscure or rural destinations within included countries, you may not have coverage.
+Just like in the USA, if you’re heading to obscure or rural destinations within included countries, you may not have a cell phone signal.

 How often can you travel?